projetmbc/copier-templates/tools/cbutils/core/__manual/logconf.md

 logconf.py
 ----------

-This file configures the formatting of the logging messages via the module `logging`.
+This file configures the formatting of log messages generated via the `logging` module.